KleinerHacker/unity-ui-ex/README.md

 * `UIToggleJingle` - Play a jingle on toggle changed
 * `IOSliderJingle` - Play a jingle on slider value changed

+The audio settings can changed in project settings.
+You can switch to SFX system.

 ‼️ Please note: Audio system for UI will change in feature!